sshahine/JFoenix/README.md

 # Summary
 JFoenix is an open source Java library, that implements Google Material Design using Java components.

+# Using JFoenix already?
+Feel free to submit your project info to the following <a href="mailto:developers@jfoenix.com" target="_top">email</a>, to be posted on JFoenix github/website.

 # Build
 To build JFoenix, execute the following command: